User Community Service Desk Downloads

 </publisher>

-- name of the URL resource configured in the server runtime configuration file (see Runtime Configuration). -
+• urlResourceName - Name of the URL resource configured in the MDM runtime configuration.

-- this is the specification of a transformer element (see Transformers), an element that will transform the event into text (in this instance, the SOAP message).
+• transformer - The specification of the transformer element used to transform the event into text (in this instance, the SOAP message).

 iSMPublisher